angezid/advanced-mark.js/doc/doc_v2/nesting-overlapping.md

 | wrapAllRanges: true    |       120 ms.        |      710 ms.          |
 | wrapAllRanges: false   |       70 ms.         |      310 ms.          |

-Note: `wrapAllRanges` option with `d` flag wraps all capturing groups regardless of nested level.
+**Note** that `wrapAllRanges` option with `d` flag wraps all capturing groups regardless of nested level.
 You need to filter out unwanted groups.
 Without this option - if a group has been wrapped, all nested groups are ignored.

 #### To mark nesting/overlapping ranges.